Robotistan/REX-RDT/docs/source/index.rst

 .. note::

-   This project is under active development..........deneme.......
+   This project is under active development.

 .. toctree::